thomas-mathers-debug/DateSim/README.md

 # DateSim

-This is a side project of mine, Its a dating simulator game, I find game development really fun and enjoyable.
+This is a side project of mine, Its a dating simulator game done with Unity in C#

+So far I've found it to be a super cool project to be working on.

 # Completed
-* movement
+* Movement
-* animation
+* Animation
-* basic talking
+* Basic talking
-* basic music
+* Basic music

 # Things to do
-* conversation options
+* Conversation options
-* effects of conversation
+* Effects of conversation
-* inventory
+* Inventory

 # https://www.youtube.com/watch?v=YJLcanHcJxo